Zhu Chenhao

-Zhu Chenhao (Note: Art name: Weitian (畏天 (Wèitiān))) (1 July 1476 – 13 January 1521) was a prince of the Ming dynasty, being a fifth-generation descendant of Zhu Quan, the seventeenth son of the founder and first emperor of the dynasty, the Hongwu Emperor.
+Zhu Chenhao (died 13 January 1521) was a prince of the Ming dynasty of China, being a fifth-generation descendant of Zhu Quan, the seventeenth son of the founder of the dynasty, the Hongwu Emperor.
 In 1499, he inherited the title of Prince of Ning and resided in Nanchang, the capital of Jiangxi.
 In July 1519, he started a rebellion by declaring the then Zhengde Emperor illegitimate and marching on Nanjing.
 Wang Yangming, governor of southern Jiangxi, quickly raised an army and occupied Nanchang.
 In August 1519, he crushed the rebel army, forcing them to retreat to the south.
 During the battle, Zhu Chenhao was captured and sentenced to execution, but the Emperor later commuted his sentence to suicide.